tadeuzagallo/tzplaceholder/README.markdown

 Placeholder replacement for browsers that doesn't support

 Attention: look at the index.html to see the example source.
-Password placeholder and text placeholder have different functions, $.fn.placeholder and $.fn.pwdPlaceholder, in this order.
+Password placeholder and text placeholder have different functions, $.fn.pwdPlaceholder and $.fn.placeholder, in this order.

 New param added: Now you can pass a boolean value as unique parameter to opt for force the placeholder, it means that you can use the placeholder even in the browsers that support placeholder by default.
 Doesn't seen like a big deal, but its handy to test and debug.